 We’re in this together and we need your help

-Measures to support this include a curfew in metropolitan Melbourne from 8pm to 5am.
+Metropolitan Melbourne remains in Stage 4 restrictions with the first step of the roadmap including the easing of the curfew in metropolitan Melbourne from 9pm to 5am.
 The only reasons to leave home during the curfew are for permitted work, or urgent medical care and caregiving.
 Permitted workers must have a permit to travel.

 Outside of these reasons, you must stay at home.

-Melbourne's train, tram and bus services have been reduced from 8pm to the last service.
+Melbourne's train, tram and bus services will continue to run at a reduced level from 8pm to the last service until Monday 28 September.
 Services will run every 40-60 minutes with the first and last train, tram and bus services on every line and route still operating to ensure all permitted workers can get to and from work.

 All Night Network services, which run after midnight on Friday and Saturday nights, will not operate during Stage 4 restrictions.